Learn Git - Guidebook For Developers: Overview of Decoding Git

 User files and folders in the working directory and below it can be freely edited.
 The

-dircache/index cache file in the working directory is used by the Baby Git program to determine if changes have been made to files in the working directory since those files were last added to or updated in the cache.
+dircache/index cache file in the working directory is used by the Git program to determine if changes have been made to files in the working directory since those files were last added to or updated in the cache.

-Figure 1.6: Components of a Baby Git Repository
+Figure 1.6: Components of a Git Repository

-Synopsis of Baby Git commands
+Synopsis of Git's original commands

-The 7 Baby Git commands are:
+The 7 original Git commands are:

 init-db update-cache write-tree commit-tree read-tree cat-file show-diff

 The sequence of commands below is a synopsis of the use of these commands and is shown here to provide the reader a general picture of the commands.
 A more detailed tutorial can be found in Chapter 4.

 changelog are both user files.
 The file